navidJadid/openease_frontend_development/README.md

 ##### 3. Working with the repository correctly
 Pushing and pulling changes from the main repository works as usual.
 So let's see how to do the same for the submodules:

-<sub><sup>**Side note**: As of version 2019.1 on, most or all JetBrains IDEs (and maybe other IDEs too) support git-submodules and the following actions natively from the IDE (if you want to avoid the command line).
-This project is not sponsored by JetBrains, we just want to mention this for user convenience.</sup></sub>
+<sub>**Side note**: As of version 2019.1 on, most or all JetBrains IDEs (and maybe other IDEs too) support git-submodules and the following actions natively from the IDE (if you want to avoid the command line).
+This project is not sponsored by JetBrains, we just want to mention this for user convenience.</sub>

 1. For updating **all** the submodules from the main repository, run this command in the root directory of the repository: